zakkolar/tools.techlit.mouse/README.md

 This is a collection of games to help players use a mouse/trackpad.
 Each game can be customized via URL parameters.
 You can [try the demo](https://mouse.techlit.tools) or [read the docs](https://docs.techlit.tools/mouse-games)

+**Generative AI disclosure**: I coded all the functionality myself and used Claude to help refine the visual design

 ## Development

 This site is built with [Nuxt](https://nuxt.com/) and available under the MIT License.
 You are free to use/modify it as you see fit as long as you follow the license requirements.